Cheap Cooking: Fantastic Frugal Meal Ideas from Past and Present

 Sloppy Joes

 I love sloppy joes.
-Or as my mother-in-law calls them: “sloppy yos.”
-Heh.
+Or as my mother-in-law calls them: sloppy yos.
+(Just kidding, Mom.)
 For those who get tired of the same old Hamburger Helper all the time, it doesn’t get much better than a little seasoned ground beef in tomato sauce on a bun.
 If you really want to splurge, top it with a slice of cheddar or American cheese; we do at my house.

 Ramen

-I used to eat lots of ramen noodles when I was just starting out on my own.
-I used to buy them at my local grocer for nine cents a package.
+I used to buy ramen at my local grocer for nine cents a package.
 Nine cents!
 Even today, you can take a package of ramen noodles and dress it up with an egg and some fresh vegetables for less than a buck a meal.

 Quesadillas